Updated March 10, 2026 · By Jake Embers

 What if I don't have a food processor?

-My steaks always seem to overcook.
-What am I doing wrong?
+My steaks always overcook.
+What's wrong?